siffletdata/terraform-provider-sifflet/docs/resources/credential.md

 ### Required

 - `name` (String) The name of the credential.
 Must only contain alphanumeric characters.
-Must be uniquein the Sifflet instance.
+Must be unique in the Sifflet instance.

 ### Optional